 - (a) With Whom.
-A document is filed in an appellate court by delivering it to: - (1) Paper Filing.
-A document is filed in an appellate court by delivering it to: - (A) the clerk of the court in which the document is to be filed; or - (2)

-(13) a justice or judge of that court who is willing to accept delivery.
-A justice or judge who accepts delivery must note on the document the date and time of delivery, which will be considered the time of filing, and must promptly send it to the clerk. - (2) Electronic Filing.
-A document is electronically filed in an appellate court by electronically transmitting the document to an approved EFSP.
-The EFSP must electronically transmit the document to TexasOnline, which must electronically transmit the document to the appellate court.
+A document is filed in an appellate court by delivering it to: - (1) the clerk of the court in which the document is to be filed; or - (2) a justice or judge of that court who is willing to accept delivery.
+A justice or judge who accepts delivery must note on the document the date and time of delivery, which will be considered the time of filing, and must promptly send it to the clerk. - (b) Filing by Mail. - (1) Timely Filing.
+A document received within ten days after the filing deadline is considered timely filed if: - (A) it was sent to the proper clerk by